Order conditions for Runge--Kutta-like methods with solution-dependent coefficients: Summary and Outlook

 \section{Summary and Outlook}

 In this work, we have presented a comprehensive theory for the analysis of accuracy of non-standard additive Runge--Kutta methods based on the theory of NB-series.
 As two popular examples, we chose to derive the known order conditions for modified Patankar--Runge--Kutta (MPRK) methods as well as Geometric Conservative (GeCo) schemes.
 Furthermore, based on the presented theory, the construction of new and higher order MPRK and GeCo methods is possible.
 In the case of MPRK schemes, these order conditions in general depend on also on the stages, however, with further effort, this dependency can be eliminated.
-Using the presented theory, for the time conditions for 3rd and 4th order GeCo schemes as well as 4th order MPRK methods are available.
+Using the presented theory, for the first time conditions for 3rd and 4th order GeCo schemes as well as 4th order MPRK methods are available.
 In addition, we reduced these conditions to simpler but equivalent conditions within this work and eliminated the stage-dependency in the case of MPRK methods.
+Finally, we constructed a new MPRK scheme of order four using the presented theory and numerically confirmed the expected order of convergence.

-Future research topics include the construction of Patankar-weight denominators $\rho_{i\nu}$ and $\sigma_i$ as well as denominator functions $\Phi_i$ and $\Phi_{n+1}$ to fulfill the order conditions for 4th order MPRK as well as 3rd and 4th order GeCo methods, respectively.
+Future research topics include the investigation of the order for stiff problems, for instance following \cite{RS2022}, the construction of Patankar-weight denominators $\rho_{i\nu}$ and $\sigma_i$ as well as denominator functions $\phi_i$ and $\phi_{n+1}$ to fulfill the order conditions for 4th order MPRK with fewer stages as well as 3rd and 4th order GeCo methods, respectively.
 Furthermore, deriving order conditions for other classes of methods such as semi-implicit Runge--Kutta methods \cite{SIRK23} or modified Patankar SSPRK schemes \cite{SSPMPRK2,SSPMPRK3} is of interest.